 Over the past several years, DBAG and certain of its affiliates, including the Corporation, along with current and/or former employees, collectively have been named as defendants in a number of state and federal legal proceedings brought by customers in various tax-oriented transactions in which DBAG participated between 1999 and 2002, and which are generally the subject of a non-prosecution agreement DBAG entered into with the U.S. Department of Justice in 2010.
 All but one of these legal proceedings have been resolved and dismissed with prejudice with respect to DBAG and its affiliates, including the Corporation.
-The remaining proceeding, pending in state court in Illinois, is currently in the pre-trial discovery stage.
-In that case, the customers allege that their accounting, legal and financial advisors, together with the Corporation and DBAG, improperly misled them into entering into financial products and services on which they claimed tax benefits that were ultimately rejected by the U.S. Internal Revenue Service (IRS).
+In the remaining last proceeding, pending in state court in Illinois, the customers alleged that their accounting, legal and financial advisors, together with the Corporation and DBAG, improperly misled them into entering into financial products and services on which they claimed tax benefits that were ultimately rejected by the U.S. Internal Revenue Service (IRS).
+Trial in this matter was scheduled for April 2023; however, the parties reached a settlement to resolve the matter, and on April 21, 2023, the case was dismissed.
 DBAG, along with certain affiliates, including the Corporation, have received and resolved a number of unfiled claims as well.